JB63134/bash_h/README.md

 Along with trying to provide any relevent --help info or letting the user know if a man page exists.

 🧩 Installation
-source .bash_h into the enviroment
+source bash_h into the enviroment

 🚀 Overview
 Modern shells resolve commands through a complex chain: - aliases - functions - builtins - PATH binaries -